Anmollw/gameprog_rollaball/README.md

 - Control a ball in 3D space
 - Collect pickup objects
 - Score tracking
+- Run from enemy that constantly chases you
 - Win condition when all objects are collected

 ## Installation Instructions